 Enjoy whole foods

 Finding 100% flour for the toast under your broad-beans is more difficult.
 You must have a wheat mill to make your artisan bread; it is truly a whole food which is almost impossible to buy.
 You have to grind the meal yourself; you simply won't find it on the shelf of your supermarket.

 They recommend making it with white rice and corn from which they have extracted the puree and discarded the solids.
-In short both the rice and the corn are now highly-refined starches with a glycemic index that will push your blood glucose into orbit if you are the slightest bit insulin resistant; and that’s a good many people.
+In short both the rice and the corn are now ultra-refined starches with a glycemic index that will push your blood glucose into orbit if you are the slightest bit insulin resistant; nearly a half of those enjoying typical grocery store food.
 It will be very fattening.

 Again I rewrote the recipe, calling it green-mealie risotto, using brown rice and all the fibre in the corn; it makes a very fine and nutritious dish.
-There is heaps of research stating how beneficial whole grains are, but their risotto is akin to eating white bread.
+There is heaps of research stating how beneficial whole grains are but most recipes for risotto are akin to eating white bread.

+Enjoy whole foods